doc4d/docs/docs/WritePro/commands/wp-new-style-sheet.md

 * A style sheet only modifies the display of a character or paragraph, not how it is stored in the document.
 If a style sheet is removed, the text will revert to the default style.
 * Any style attributes not defined in the new style sheet will automatically use the Normal style.
 For more information, see the [*Style sheets* page](../user-legacy/stylesheets.md).

-### Hierarchical paragraph style sheet
+### Hierarchical list style sheet

-If the *styleSheetType* parameter is set to `wk type paragraph`, you can optionally pass the *listLevelCount* parameter to create a [hierarchical paragraph style sheet](../user-legacy/stylesheets.md#hierarchical-paragraph-style-sheets).
+If the *styleSheetType* parameter is set to `wk type paragraph`, you can optionally pass the *listLevelCount* parameter to create a [hierarchical list style sheet](../user-legacy/stylesheets.md#hierarchical-list-style-sheets).

 The *listLevelCount* parameter defines the total number of levels in the hierarchy.
 When specified (value ≥ 1), the command automatically creates a root-level style sheet and the corresponding sub-level style sheets.